uabrc/researcher_facing_readthedocs/source/cheaha/slurm/sbatch_usage.rst

 .. note::

    It is suggested that at least 2 CPUs are requested for every GPU to begin with.
 The user should monitor and adjust the number of cores on subsequent job submissions if necessary.
-Look at :doc:`how to manage jobs<job_management>` for more information.
+Look at :doc:`how to manage jobs<../../slurm/job_management>` for more information.

 In addition, you will need to load a CUDA toolkit for the script to access the GPUs.
 Depending on which version of tensorflow or pytorch you are using, a different version of the CUDA toolkit may be required.
 For instance, tensorflow version 2.5.0 requires CUDA toolkit version 11.2 or higher.